 Math No-Calculator Section:

-- Apparently, the test-taker is not allowed to use a calculator in this 25-minute long section which embodies a set of 20 questions.
+- The test-taker is not allowed to use a calculator in this 25-minute long section which has 20 questions.

-- Out of 20 questions, 15 are multiple choice questions and 5 are Grid In questions.
+- Out of these 20 questions, 15 are multiple choice questions and 5 are Grid In questions.

 - This section has questions from all the four main areas except the problem solving and data analysis.